 But new conflict and war came to Afghanistan.
 Dawood’s business suffered and the harvest was no longer abundant.
 In order to provide for his family, Dawood took a risky job translating for the Coalition Forces.
 His careful plans to study English proved beneficial, even though those years were fraught with uncertainty.
 As time went on, it became evident that his family’s safety was precarious.
 He learned his job with the Coalition Forces made them eligible to apply for resettlement in the United States, so once again, they began making plans.
 It took two years for all the paperwork, background checks, medical checks, and security clearances to be completed, but Dawood and his family were relieved to receive their visas to relocate to the USA, to Memphis.

-Once Dawood recovered, he began working again.
+Once Dawood recovered, he began "planting" and working again.
 He found full-time employment at another warehouse and took on another part-time job.
 Soon he was able to progress to step two: buying a house.
 After living in America for only two and a half years, Dawood and his family began to harvest from their plans and hard work.
 “We have experienced a better life here compared to Afghanistan.
 For example, our kids are in schools, we own a house, we got our rights, we have vehicles, all positive things that have happened.
 I am living the American dream.
 I never thought I could become a homeowner in two years!”

 Before arriving in the United States, Dawood was afraid that he would not be able to worship freely here, that it would be challenging to be an immigrant and begin a new life with his family.
 But resettling in the U.S. was a blessing they never imagined possible.
-With help from World Relief, intentional planning and hard work, they have adjusted well to life in the U.S. and this new culture - including new freedoms - discovering a community filled with friendship and love.
+With help from World Relief, intentional planning, planting and hard work, they have adjusted well to life in the U.S. and this new culture - including new freedoms - discovering a community filled with friendship and love.
 Their journey has been long.
 Things did not all go as planned, but he and his family are thriving in this new place.
 They have been able to worship freely and Dawood’s family never take their new freedom for granted.
 “Freedom is a gift of God for humans,” he reflects.
 And only four years after setting foot on American soil, his family is harvesting early.

 Catherine Gross, World Relief Memphis